KateBu/bot-1.3/README.md

 - SetEnvironment module - contains functions to build enviroment based on information in .config file.
 - Internals module - a super module that exports functions, constructors etc.

 <p> The <b>Logger</b> folder contains the following modules: there are data structures in Structs module, functions for creating Logger and making LogMessage in Functions module.
-Messages module exports all the different LogMessages (from Messages folder here).
 Internals module exports functions, constructors etc.

 #### Exceptions
 <p> Exceptions folder contains the following modules: </p>